 Volumetric Data Collector (2018)

-Volumetric Data Collector(2018) is a work of three Seoul based artists to focus on the non-intended use of industrial technology through various artistic approaches and experiments to explore uncharted possibilities.
-As a part of this attempt, Volumetric Data Collector is built on the simple idea of mobilizing a LiDAR sensor – a 3D laser sensor which is commonly implemented on autonomous vehicles – as an extended sensory organ of a human body.
+Volumetric Data Collector(2018) is a collaborative work of three Seoul-based artists to focus on the non-intended use of industrial technology through various artistic approaches and experiments to explore uncharted possibilities.
+As a part of this attempt, Volumetric Data Collector is built on the simple idea of mobilizing a LiDAR sensor – a 3D laser sensor that is commonly implemented on autonomous vehicles – as an extended sensory organ of a human body.

 It is an experiment for translating between a LiDAR sensor and a human sensor, and from three-dimensional point cloud to visual data.
 A LiDAR sensor and a visual output (a display monitor) as well as peripheral devices in a portable unit, is worn and carried to places in and around Seoul by walk where otherwise inaccessible.
 Taken out of its intended purpose, this (in)efficient device is combined with human mobility, performing a simple task of collecting three-dimensional point cloud of the surroundings of the person wearing it.
 For the course of three days, we had been able to collect volumetric data within Seoul’s historic places including a high security inner-city mountain, alleys of an old electronics market and a now-defunct prison with a tragic past.
 This seemingly parasitic device immediately visualizes three-dimensional spatial information onto the display monitor on the carrier’s back.